Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 - Row until you make contact with the underside of the bench and control the load back to the start position.

 - Sitting with your chest against a bench prevents cheating.
 You cannot use torso momentum or leg drive to cheat the movement.
-This ensures all the loading and movement are controlled by your back.
+This ensures your back controls all the loading and movement.

 - Rowing to the bench standardizes the range of motion.
 Always pulling to touch the underside of the bench gives you a consistent reference point for the range of motion of each rep.